canjs/can-set/README.md

   The B set in a set difference A and B (A  B).

 - __returns__ <code>{Object|Boolean}</code>:
-  A comparator function should either return a Boolean which indicates if `aValue` and `bValue` are equal or an `AlgebraResult` object that details information about the union, intersection, and difference of `aValue` and `bValue`.
+  A prop function should either return a Boolean which indicates if `aValue` and `bValue` are equal or an `AlgebraResult` object that details information about the union, intersection, and difference of `aValue` and `bValue`.

   An `AlgebraResult` object has the following values:

   - `union` - A value the represents the union of A and B.
   - `intersection` - A value that represents the intersection of A and B.
   - `difference` - A value that represents all items in A that are not in B.
   - `count` - The count of the items in A.

   For example, if you had a `colors` property and A is `["Red","Blue"]` and B is `["Green","Yellow","Blue"]`, the AlgebraResult object might look like:

   ```js
   {
     union: ["Red","Blue","Green","Yellow"],